 By this time the Japanese had captured Malaya and were preparing to attack Singapore.
 Similarly, the British were desperately preparing their defences and the battalion's companies were sent where they were needed: B Company was sent to the British Manchester Fusiliers, constructing weapons pits around the Naval Base; C Company went to support the 44th Indian Brigade on the west and south-west coast of the island; D Company supported the 22nd Brigade on the north-west coast; and A Company was in the 8th Division's reserve, close to the island centre.

 After days of air raids, the Japanese attacked Singapore on 8 February - crossing the Johore Strait and attacking along the 22nd Brigade's front and the 27th Brigade near the Causeway.
 Deployed to different units, the 2/4th's companies were quickly in action but by 10 February the Japanese had captured the island's west coast.
 Five days later the British forces were pushed back to a defensive line protecting the city.
 However, the battle was virtually over and on 15 February Lieutenant-General Arthur Percival surrendered Singapore.

 The machine-gunners suffered heavily.
-Between 8 and 15 February the 2/4th had 137 men killed or missing, 106 men wounded, and 24 described as having “shell shock”.
+Between 8 and 15 February the 2/4th had 137 men killed or missing, 106 men wounded, and 24 described as having "shell shock".
 These casualties constituted almost one-third of the battalion.
-Worse was to follow, with the battalion held in Japanese prisoner of war camps for the next three and a half years.
+Worse was to follow, with the battalion held in Japanese prisoner of war camps for the next three years.

-Following the surrender, the 2/4th was concentrated in Changi goal.
+Following the surrender, the 2/4th was concentrated in Changi gaol.
 From Changi the Japanese took drafts of men to work throughout their Greater South East Asia Co-prosperity Sphere.
 Some of the battalion were sent to Borneo, while others worked on the Burma-Thai Railway or in Japan.
-By the war’s end, another 263 men from the battalion had died as prisoners.
+By the war's end, another 263 men from the battalion had died as prisoners.